emacs-php/php-mode/README.md

 # Status

-**23 December 2011:** These days I am doing less and less PHP programming, and thus work on `php-mode` has slowed down.
-However I am still accepting bug reports and feature requests, so please do not consider the project dead.
-I have a list of features I would like to add, but right now I am unsure when I will get around to them.
-My apologies for the slow updates.
+**28 July 2012:**  I will not be working on any PHP projects in the forseeable future.
+Therefore I have not worked on adding any new features.
+However, the project is not dead.
+I am still accepting bug requests and will try to address them in a timely manner.
+I also welcome any improvements in functionality from other developers.
+Updates to `php-mode` may be infrequent, but I will continue to maintain it as best as possible.

 # Features